amusecode/amuse/doc/tutorial/particle_sets.rst

     >>> stars[0].add_child(child_star_in_set)
     >>> child_star_in_set.add_child(grandchild_star_in_set)

-The descendents of star 0 form a subset:
+The descendants of star 0 form a subset:

 .. code-block:: python